Community Support Programme For Early Discharge

 - What was the approach?

-The STRiVE team worked in partnership with health and social care teams through agreed referral and information pathways, principally with the Short Term Assessment & Rehabilitation Team (START) on early supported discharge.
+The STRiVE team (now Volunteer Centre East Lothian) worked in partnership with health and social care teams through agreed referral and information pathways, principally with the Short Term Assessment & Rehabilitation Team (START) on early supported discharge.

 Everyone receiving the Supported Home Assessment and Rehabilitation Service was offered volunteer and community services support as an integral element of assessment.